Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 Navy Tie

 If you want to go in the opposite direction and warm up your suit, pair it with a navy tie.
-The dark shade will up the suit’s formality level by a notch or two while still being relaxed.
+The dark shade will up the suit’s formality level by a notch while still being relaxed.

 Orange Tie